zio/zio/docs/datatypes/fiber/fiber.md

 ## Error Model
 The `IO` error model is simple, consistent, permits both typed errors and termination, and does not violate any laws in the `Functor` hierarchy.

 An `IO[E, A]` value may only raise errors of type `E`.
 These errors are recoverable by using the `either` method.
-The resulting effect cannot fail, because the failure case bas been exposed as part of the `Either` success case.
+The resulting effect cannot fail, because the failure case has been exposed as part of the `Either` success case.

 ```scala mdoc:silent
 val error: Task[String] = IO.fail(new RuntimeException("Some Error"))